Daily readings

 Read this as the first big movement of the day.
 Notice what God is doing, who is speaking, and what part of the story or teaching should stay with you.

-1And now, OH Israel, hear the commands and judgments which I teach you: that doing them, you mayst live, and entering in mayst have the land which the Lord the God of your fathers will give you.
+4:1And now, O Israel, hear the commands and judgments which I teach you: that doing them, you mayst live, and entering in mayst have the land which the Lord the God of your fathers will give you.

 5You know that I have taught you commands and justices, as the Lord my God has commanded me: so shall you do them in the land which you shall have: